-Medical masks and/or eye protection (i.e. face shield) will be provided for all teachers and other school-based.
+Teachers may use their own masks.
+Masks (1 disposable per day) and face shield will be provided for all teachers and other school-based staff if needed.
 All teachers and school-based staff will be required to wear masks, with reasonable exceptions for medical conditions.